chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > What are your salary expectations?

-Based on my experience and my research of the Munich market, my salary expectation is in the €60k to €70k range.
-But I'm open to discussion depending on the overall package, including benefits, bonus structure, and professional development opportunities.
+Based on my 8 years of experience as a frontend developer and my research of the Munich market, I'm targeting an annual salary of €65,000 to €70,000.
+I'm open to discussing the full compensation package, including benefits like flexible working hours, professional development opportunities, or performance bonuses, to ensure a mutually beneficial fit.

-> Is this range based on your current salary, or on market research?
+> What is your last salary?

-It's mainly based on my research of the Munich market and my 8 years of experience in web development.
+I'd prefer to focus on the value I can bring to Sungrow rather than my current salary.
+Based on this role's responsibilities and market rates, I'm looking at €65k-€70k.
+Is this within your budget range?

 > If we offered €55k, would you consider it?

-€55k is a bit below my target range, but I'd be open to discussing it if the role offers strong growth opportunities and is a great fit for my skills.
+€55k is a bit below my target range.

 > What's the minimum salary you would accept?